VirgilSecurity/chat-back4app-android/README.md

 }
 ```

 That's all for encryption and decryption.
-At last - you have to handle some exceptions that can be thrown while you work with Virgil SDK.
-To do that - add handling for `VirgilKeyIsNotFoundException`, `VirgilKeyIsAlreadyExistsException` and `KeyEntryNotFoundException` to `resolveError` method in `Utils` class.
-So the part of the `resolveError` method that contains new handlers will looks like:
+At last - you have to update `resolveError(Throwable t)` method in `Utils` class to handle some exceptions that can happen during the work with Virgil Security sdk:
 ```java
 ...
 } else if (t instanceof ParseException) {